VgTajdd/chess_problem/README.md

 Solutions that only use the text console will not be considered valid.

 Verify that the images are located correctly so there are no problems executing your project.

+___

+# SOLUTION

+To generate executables you only need to open solution file (I used Visual Studio Community 2017) and run.